Also see One-Sample T-Test - Quick Tutorial & Example.

-SPSS one-sample t-test tests if the mean of a single metric variable is equal to some hypothesized population value.
+SPSS one-sample t-test tests if the mean of a single quantitative variable is equal to some hypothesized population value.
 The figure illustrates the basic idea.

 SPSS One Sample T-Test - Example